-Eligible members interested in crew utilizing educational reimbursement the will be required to complete an Education Reimbursement Request form located on the Canadian Crew Exchange.
+Eligible members interested in crew educational utilizina the reimbursement will be required to complete an Education Reimbursement Request form located on the Crew Connect Canada.
 Approval is required from the crew member's manager prior to enrolling in the course.
 For more information, please review the Educational Reimbursement policy or contact Human Resources.